 The information economy began to emerge as early as the late 18th century.
 Still, it gained greater attention in the late 20th and early 21st centuries with the advent of the Internet and related production technologies.
-New information and communication technologies, which allow for the creation, processing, and distribution of vast amounts of data and the informatization of socio-economic systems, form the technological structure of the information and connectivity between economic entities, enhancing the exchange of resources and information (both electronic and real) within society.
+New information and communication technologies, which allow for the creation, processing, and distribution of vast amounts of data and the informatization of socio-economic systems, form the technological structure of the information economy.
+The technological framework facilitates broader communication and connectivity between economic entities, enhancing the exchange of resources and information (both electronic and real) within society.
 "The level of development of the contemporary 'information economy' is determined by the degree of organization in the exchange of information within society" (Vasilev, 2015).
 This leads to the intensive and efficient use of existing information to derive new insights, converting it into knowledge and innovation.